 SGC certificates were a response to restrictions on the export of strong cryptography in the 1990s described in the regulations of the United States federal legislation (encryption strength not more than 40-56-bit).
-Now, most systems are up-to-date, providing 128/256-bit encryption by default, and only few browsers mentioned above still use lower levels of encryption (40- and 50-bit).
+Now, most systems are up-to-date, providing 128/256-bit encryption by default, and only a few browsers mentioned above still use lower levels of encryption (40- and 50-bit).

 What should I do if I have already purchased these certs?

 As the certificate activation cannot be technically completed, we will be able to cancel and fully refund it for you.
 You can submit a cancellation request via a ticket.

 If you activate a Comodo EV SGC SSL after August, 1, it will be automatically issued as a Comodo EV SSL certificate.
 You will see a notification about this certificate deprecation during its activation.

 Do you offer any alternative?

 We offer Comodo EV SSL.
 This cert comes with the green bar as well, displaying the company name and its location next to the domain name in the address bar as shown below.

 Can I leave my issued cert untouched?

 Rest assured that activated and issued EV SGC SSL certificate is not affected and will remain valid and continue working until its expiry.

 Comodo EV SGC SSL certificates will continue working till its expiry date.
 Certificates renewed or reissued after August 1 will automatically be replaced with Comodo EV SSL.
 Comodo EV SGC SSL issued under both SHA-1 and SHA-2 hashing algorithms can be substituted with EV SSL upon your request.